michaelwest/michaelwest.github.io/posts/simplednd.md

 - Note suggestion of (total party levels * ~100) = (aggregate XP score of monsters) for a reasonable encounter.
 - A party should be able to handle about 6-8 encounters in a day.
 - Encounters can be modified (including on the fly) to make them easier or harder: reinforcements, withdrawal, terrain, obscuring fog, etc.
+- Trap DC should generally be 10-15, damage can be varied at the discretion of the DM.
 ### Traps & Objects

 ### NPCs